aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-9-1/_index.md

 // Setting both font folders with SetFontFolders method

-// Second parameter prohibits the API to search the subfolders for font files
+// Second parameter prevents the API from searching the subfolders for font files

 FontConfigs.SetFontFolders(new string[] { fontFolder1, fontFolder2 }, false);